umbraco/UmbracoDocs/Extending/Embedded-Media-Provider/index-v7.md

 ### Configuration Example

 Let's allow our editors to embed artwork from the popular DeviantArt website - the world's largest online social community for artists and art enthusiasts.
-We can see they have information on using OEmbed: https://www.deviantart.com/developers/oembed and the format of their OEmbed implementation returns a JSON format, from a url https://backend.deviantart.com/oembed?url=[urltoembed] , so we'll need to use the OEmbedJson provider, we can see 'links' to media shared on deviantart are in the format: https://fav.me/[uniquemediaidentifier] so we'll need a regex to match any urls pasted into the embed panel that start with *fav.me*
+We can see they have information on using OEmbed: https://www.deviantart.com/developers/oembed.
+The format of their OEmbed implementation returns a JSON format, from a url `https://backend.deviantart.com/oembed?url=[urltoembed]` .
+We'll need to use the OEmbedJson provider, we can see 'links' to media shared on deviantart are in the format: `https://fav.me/uniquemediaidentifier]`.
+This means we'll need a regex to match any urls pasted into the embed panel that start with *fav.me*.

 The configuration would look like this: